 This course focuses on direct experience and the development of skill in intercultural communication.
-This course provides opportunity for discussion of variations within and among cultures and encourages students to examine their own cultural heritage.
-Pre-requisite: None
+This course provides opportunity for discussion of variations within and among cultures and encourages students to examine their own cultural heritage while gaining knowledge and perspective in a multifaceted globalized world.